uccser/cs-field-guide/text/chapters/en-formal-languages.md

 ### Regular expressions and FSAs

 There's a direct relationship between regular expressions and FSAs.
-For example, consider the following regex, which matches [strings](glossary.html#strings) that begin with an even number of the letter "a" and end with an even number of the letter "b":
+For example, consider the following regex, which matches strings that begin with an even number of the letter "a" and end with an even number of the letter "b":

 ```
 (aa)+(bb)+
 ```

-Now look at how the following FSA works on these [strings](glossary.html#strings) --- you could try "aabb", "aaaabb", "aaaaaabbbb", and also see what happens for [strings](glossary.html#strings) like "aaabb", "aa", "aabbb", and so on.
+Now look at how the following FSA works on these strings --- you could try "aabb", "aaaabb", "aaaaaabbbb", and also see what happens for strings like "aaabb", "aa", "aabbb", and so on.

-{image fl-re-fsa-aabb-trap.png alt="an FSA for (aa)+(bb)+"}
+{image filename="fl-re-fsa-aabb-trap.png" alt="an FSA for (aa)+(bb)+"}

 You may have noticed that q2 is a "trap state".
 We can achieve the same effect with the following FSA, where all the transitions to the trap state have been removed --- the FSA can reject the input as soon as a non-existent transition is needed.

-{image fl-re-fsa-aabb.png alt="an FSA for (aa)+(bb)+"}
+{image filename="fl-re-fsa-aabb.png" alt="an FSA for (aa)+(bb)+"}

-Like an FSA, each [regular expression](glossary.htm#regular expression) represents a [language](glossary.html#language), which is just the set of all [strings](glossary.html#strings) that match the regular expression.
+Like an FSA, each regular expression represents a [language](glossary.html#language), which is just the set of all [strings](glossary.html#strings) that match the regular expression.
 In the example above, the shortest [string](glossary.html#string) in the language is "aabb", then there's "aaaabb" and "aabbbb", and of course an infinite number more.
-There's also an infinite number of [strings](glossary.html#strings) that *aren't* in this language, like "a", "aaa", "aaaaaa" and so on.
+There's also an infinite number of strings that *aren't* in this language, like "a", "aaa", "aaaaaa" and so on.

-In the above example, the FSA is a really easy way to check for the [regular expression](glossary.htm#regular expression) --- you can write a very fast and small program to implement it (in fact, it's a good exercise: you typically have an array or list with an entry for each state, and each entry tells you which state to go to next on each character, plus whether or not it's a final state.
+In the above example, the FSA is a really easy way to check for the regular expression --- you can write a very fast and small program to implement it (in fact, it's a good exercise: you typically have an array or list with an entry for each state, and each entry tells you which state to go to next on each character, plus whether or not it's a final state.
 At each step the program just looks up which state to go to next.)

-Fortunately, *every* [regular expression](glossary.htm#regular expression) can be converted to an FSA.
+Fortunately, *every* regular expression can be converted to an FSA.
 We won't look at the process here, but both Exorciser and JFLAP can do it for you anyway (see the activities below).

 This is also built into most programming languages.
 Programmers usually use regular expressions by calling functions or methods that are passed the regex and the [string](glossary.html#string) to be searched.
-But behind the scenes, the [regular expression](glossary.htm#regular expression) is converted to a finite state automaton, and then the job of checking your [regular expression](glossary.htm#regular expression) is very easy.
+But behind the scenes, the regular expression is converted to a finite state automaton, and then the job of checking your regular expression is very easy.

 ### Activity: designing regular expressions

-{teacher}
+{panel type="teacher-note" summary=""}

 This activity almost has enough depth for the 3.44 standard, although it may be difficult to use it for excellence.
 It covers material for an example for the 3.44 standard through the following components: